wickit7/arcgisdbmodel/tutorial/tutorial_1/INSTRUCTIONS_TUTORIAL_1.md

 The feature classes are created by defining general settings, fields and attribute rules.
 Here, the follwing parameters are used to define general settings:
 - **out_name**: The name of the feature class.
-- **geometry_type**: The geometry type, which is in this case is Polygon.
+- **geometry_type**: The geometry type, which in this case is Polygon.
-- **out_dataset**: The name of the output data set in which the feature class is to be created.
+- **out_dataset**: The name of the output dataset in which the feature class is to be created.
-- **GlobalID**: Specify whether the feature class shuold have a GlobalID field.
+- **GlobalID**: Specify whether the feature class should have a GlobalID field.
 The field is not defined in the "Fields" section, it will be created automatically.
 - **EditorTracking**: Specify whether editor tracking should be activated for the feature class.
 The fields "CREATED_USER", "CREATED_DATE", "LAST_EDITED_USER", "LAST_EDITED_DATE" are created.
-- **EnableAttachments**: Specify whether upload attachments should be enabled for the feature class.
+- **EnableAttachments**: Specify whether upload attachments (images, pdfs) should be enabled for the feature class.

 ```json
 	"Features": [